5 Wine Flaws That Can Actually Be Very Good

 What Volatile Acidity Tastes Like

-Unsurprisingly, wines with VA can taste a bit like vinegar: but sometimes in a good way.
+Unsurprisingly, wines with VA can have a slightly vinegary taste, but sometimes in a pleasant way.
 Think of a fine balsamic, or even kombucha.
 In small doses, this can add a pleasing tartness and fruitiness.
 It also offers heightened character and complexity.

 Using Volatile Acidity as a Benefit